Send money to South Africa

 I only want to make a one off transfer, what are my options?

 This will depend on how much you want to transfer.
-If it’s just a small amount AUD$200 or less then PayPal is a fast and secure option, with low fees.
-For a one off larger transfer it’s definitely worth choosing a foreign exchange specialist.
-The better exchange rate you’ll receive from an IMT specialist could save you thousands on a large one off transfer.
+If it’s just a small amount AUD$200 or less, then PayPal is a fast and secure option.
+For a one off larger transfer though, it’s definitely worthwhile considering a foreign exchange specialist.
+The potentially better exchange rate you’ll receive from an IMT specialist could save you thousands on a large one off transfer.

 How often is the information on exchange rates updated on your website?